 I liked this poem so much that I was inspired to dust off an old idea, "Poartry" and start a new one, "Arttextry", the marriage between Art and text.
 Now, I could use the quotes I had written to create inspirational posters of quotes and poems.
 I would have two stars to begin with, Lady Feminique and Now.I already had copyrights for both and was now thinking about protecting my quotes.
 The search for the kind of protection I needed led me to the writing of Now O' Clock.
 In its writing I was able to use some of my best quotes, quotes I would use to create Arttextry.

-In October 2011, I started Arttextry.com, Inc. where today I still sell inspirational posters.
+In October 2011, I started Arttextry.com, Inc. where I displayed and sold inspirational/motivational posters.
 Of course, Lady Feminique and Now are my favorites.
 Soon enough, I had spent my last few dollars producing the website, engaging artist to do work-for-hire, producing posters and after which I had no cash left to complete the entire collection, much less start a marketing campaign.
 I don't know if you know, but marketing is very expensive.
 It was way more than I could afford.
-Still, to this day, I keep my window open to the internet public.
-Presently, there is a series of 8 Arttextry posters at Arttextry.com.
-Perhaps there is one there for you and or someone you care about.
-Take a peek.
+I kept my window open to the internet public for as long as financially feasible.
+Perhaps, one day soon I will reopen that window.

 In 2012, Now O' Clock was published.
 Days, months and years passed by and neither my Arttextry or my book was selling.
 The thought of revising Now O' Clock crossed my mind but I ran over it with a Mack Truck.
 The idea caused my brain to cramp.
 No way Jose, I told myself.
 Writing another book was a daunting task that required, discipline, sacrifice, patience and hard work and I had since become discouraged,disinterested, distracted and lazy.
 No way was I going to go "there" again.
 Besides, in my life, too much was happening too fast.
 I had become busier than a one-legged man in an ass kicking contest.
 I desperately needed to slow down and catch my breath.